-Individuals in our IOP receive treatment three hours a day, three days a week for three to six weeks.
+Individuals in our program receive treatment three hours a day, three days a week for three to six weeks.
 The program is based around group therapy sessions, but each patient also has a dedicated therapist who guides them through the program.

-- "Step-up" treatment for people who need more support and structure than individual therapy sessions
+- "Step-up" treatment for people who need more support and structure than individual therapy sessions or outpatient care

 We treat all types of substance use disorders, including those associated with: